enflow/laravel-social-share/README.md

 ## Config

-You may publish the config to tweak the services and their colors.
+You can publish the config to tweak the services and their colors.

 Pushing the config file:
 ``` bash